Fry and smolt – hatchery production

 The company’s hatcheries have substantially upgraded their facilities the last few years.
 This effort has been associated partly with necessary production growth, partly with environmental measures such as waste water treatment, and, not least, with measures to prevent fish from escaping from the hatcheries.
 SalMar has a zero-tolerance policy with respect to escape from its hatcheries.

-In 2019 the expansion of Follafoss was completed by the year-end which gives increased smolt production capacity in Central Norway.
-In the autumn 2019 the expansion of the smolt facility on Senja was approved, where construction will start in may 2020 and expected delivery of first smolt will be in 2022.
+In 2020 the expansion of Follafoss was completed at the beginning of the year which gives increased smolt production capacity in Central Norway.
+In May 2020, the construction of the expansion of the smolt facility on Senja started where expected delivery of first smolt will be in 2022.
 In addition planning for a new smolt facility in Tjuin in Central Norway started, where final investment decision is expected in Q2 2021.

 SalMar’s lumpfish production unit is located in Langstein.
 The facility currently has the capacity to produce 3 million vaccinated lumpfish.